ichux/dynamic-xmpp-bot/README.md

 A [png](Screen%20Shot%202017-09-16%20at%204.52.58%20AM.png) was taken to show the application working as expected

 # Growing wings
-You could add more information to call withing the [collectibles](collectibles.py) file.
+You could add more information to call within the [collectibles](collectibles.py) file.
 The sky is your limit!